jasonswat/coreos_pxe/README.md

     sudo vi /tftpboot/pxelinux.cfg/default

 It should look like below, the coreos.autologin=tty1 boots to a root login for troubleshooting.
-Your tty maybe differeent.:
+Your tty maybe different.:

     default coreos
     prompt 1